Saloni21098/Survival-Analysis-/README.md

 •	survival (v3.2-13): To perform survival analysis and plot survival curves
 •	SummarizedExperiment (v1.24.0): To get gene expression data in a summarized experiment object
 •	tidyverse (v1.3.1): To manipulate data
-•	DESeq2 (v1.32.0): to obtain DeSeq data set
+•	DESeq2 (v1.32.0): To obtain DeSeq data set
-•	ggplot: For visula representation
+•	ggplot: For visual representation

 ##### 3 main things for survival analysis
 1. Time-to-event: time till an event happens